A Review of the Spectacular Singapore Flyer 2021

 There are other types of tickets available but we only did the standard ride.
 Book through Klook for the same price with instant confirmation and free cancellation before redemption.

-We thought it was a great experience to do while in Singapore and worth the cost.
+I thought it was a great experience to do while in Singapore and worth the cost.
 It was a good way to get a different perspective of the city and see the other attractions from above.

 Save Money with a Multi Attraction Pass